This post may contain affiliate links. Please see my full disclosure policy for more details.

 Each pump will have its own set of knobs and buttons, and sometimes you may find that different settings work better for you.
 For a while, I was only able to get milk out under the “letdown” setting (the setting that mimics the suckling a baby does to stimulate the initial release of milk), but after a while that changed.

 Perhaps most important, don’t assume that what you pump out is what your baby takes out of you when nursing.
 A healthy baby with normal oral anatomy will ALWAYS remove breast milk more efficiently than a pump.
 You may not pump a lot of milk at first, but this does NOT mean your supply is low.
 The only reliable indicator that baby is getting enough is if he/she has plenty of wet and dirty diapers and is gaining weight.

 If you’re not sure what pump to buy and may need to pump to build a stash for going back to work, I highly recommend the Spectra S2 (based on the rave recommendations of friends who have used it) and the Medela Pump In Style Advanced (based on my personal experience).
 Medela also makes a high quality hand pump that is good to have for when you just need a few ounces of milk or to relieve the pressure of engorgement.
-This one is also awesome because it has only one part to wash, and you can use it to catch milk that leaks out the breast baby isn’t nursing on.
+This one–the Haakaa–is also well-liked because it has only one part to wash, and you can use it to catch/draw out milk that leaks out the breast baby isn’t nursing on.

 SECRET #4: NOT ALL IBCLCS ARE CREATED EQUAL